ANTHK24/Showcase-2024-AM/readme.md

 # CART 2024 Showcase

-Welcome to CART Web Apps 2024 Showcase website repository.
-Students are building a Jurassic Park themed digital experience for visitors to enjoy at our showcase event in January 2024.

-# Students

-**Fork** this repository and submit pull requests as you complete your work.
+Welcome to the CART web app repository for Jurassic Park.
+This repoc contains the ticketing and admissions process for Jurassic Park.

+🔥🔥🔥🔥🔥 we're making it out of jurassic park with this one